DanNixon/RaspberryPiBlueprints/06-WeatherStation/MaplinWeatherInstrumentDriver/README.md

 ------

 - Rain sensor between GND and digital pin 2
-- Wind speed sensor between GND and digital pin 3
+- Wind speed sensor (red nad yellow) between GND and digital pin 3
-- Wind direction sensor between +5V and A0 with 10K pull down
+- Wind direction sensor (black and green) between +5V and A0 with 10K pull down
+- LDR between +5V and A1 with 4.7K pull down

 Maplin links
 ------------